skirsch/Czech/README.md

     * Fraiman found similar ratio
     * Amount of active ingredient is in similar ratio

-### Estimating the MRR of Pfizer vaccine vs. saline shot based on severe vaccine injury reports
+### Estimating the MRR of Pfizer vaccine relative to a saline shot based on severe vaccine injury reports of Pfizer vs. Moderna
+A good proxy for relative excess mortality is the number of very severe vaccine injuries relative to the number of shots given.

+For example, if Pfizer was completely safe, 100% of the vaccine injury reports I received would have been from Moderna.
+But Pfizer out numbered Moderna 2:1.
+That means it wasn't anywhere close to being a placebo.

 I did a survey of severe vaccine injuries in mid-2022 with over 1,000 responses.
 The last vaccine taken was Pfizer:Moderna with 2:1 odds.
 [This has been in public view since that time](https://airtable.com/apphnJcLy0a9DJWhp/shr5NYfxwjBQ9IaaO).
 I don't know what the distribution was for the people who reported, so I can't compute any ratios for them.

 So that means our conservative assumption that Pfizer was safe is mistken.